Pirate-Hunter-Zoro/KNN-Algorithm/README.md

 # About
-This is a repository of various artificial intelligence algorithm implementations.
-To see them in action, you'll want to run each '.ipynb' notebook and observe the output.
+This is a repository containing my implementation of using the k-nearest-neighbors algorithm to classify data.
+To see various notebooks in action, you'll want to run each '.ipynb' notebook and observe the output.
 My instructions apply only to Mac and Linux users - Windows users are unfortunately on their own in getting this code to run on their machines!

 ## Instructions
 I would highly recommend using VSCode to experiment with these notebooks should one choose to do so.
 Download here: https://code.visualstudio.com/download<br>